alexw914/ASVspoof_CM/README.md

 ```
 python train.py yaml/ecapa_2021_LA.yaml
 ```
-Or you can train in DF, the progress set will used as devset in LA and DF training.
-In ASVspoof2019, we test evalset in each epoch.
+Or you can train in DF, the progress set will used as dev set in LA and DF training.
+In ASVspoof2019, we test eval set in each epoch.

 If you want use other models, you just need to change the yaml file.